 DRUMMING FOR ADULTS:

 I am available to work with individuals using drumming to deepen the process of therapy and also facilitate drum circles for people of all ages.
-In addition to doing individual and family therapy, I have used various forms of music therapy and meditation instruction to work with people of all ages and backgrounds.

 Other possible applications for drumming groups: